The Ultimate Adventure Through Wild Botswana

 2hrs

-Back on the road first thing today for a 3hr drive through the plains, heading east towards Kasane.
-You’ll stop to stretch your legs and grab some lunch, before reaching Planet Baobab, a unique campground set amongst the Makgadikgadi Salt Pans.
-Late afternoon you'll go for a hike around the majestic baobab trees.
-Enjoy an evening sipping sundowners and swimming in the largest pool in the Kalahari at your lively base for the night.
+Back on the road first thing today for a 3hr drive through the plains, heading east towards Nata.
+You’ll stop to stretch your legs and grab some lunch, before reaching Planet Baobab, a unique campground surrounded by majestic baobab trees.
+Take time to relax and enjoy a late afternoon wander around the campsite to see the giant baobabs up close.
+Finish the day with an evening sipping sundowners or swimming in the largest pool in the Kalahari at your lively base for the night.

 Day 7